ELSady/Regression-California-Housing-Price-Prediction/README.md

 ### Implementing and Comparing Several Models Performances.
 ![alt text](https://github.com/ELSady/Regression-California-Housing-Price-Prediction/blob/main/Screenshot%202022-06-25%20at%2008-06-26%20California%20Housing%20Price%20Prediction%20Model%20Performances%20and%20Evaluation%20-%20Jupyter%20Notebook.png) <br>
 * An easier method to see and evalute which models fits our dataset best is to check their Root MEan Squared Errors (RMSE) and Mean Average Percentage Errors (MAPE) values.
 In short, RMSE represents how far / deviates the predicted error value relative to the real ones, meanwhile MAPE represent it in percentage.
 SO its best if we want to look out for the lowest of both RMSE and MAPE.
 Here we can see top 3 models have relatively good RMSE and MAPE.
 We will use these 3 models as base for now.
-3 Models includes, Light Gradient Boosting Machine, Random Forest and Extra Trees Regeressor.
+3 Models includes, Light Gradient Boosting Machine, Random Forest and Extra Trees Regeressor. <br>

 ### Models Features Importances
 Feature Importance refers to techniques that calculate a score for all the input features for a given model — the scores simply represent the “importance” of each feature.
-A higher score means that the specific feature will have a larger effect on the model that is being used to predict a certain variable.
+A higher score means that the specific feature will have a larger effect on the model that is being used to predict a certain variable. <br>
 * LGBM <br>
  ![alt text](https://github.com/ELSady/Regression-California-Housing-Price-Prediction/blob/main/index3.png) <br>